 Here are a few takeaways when it comes to creating your company’s sick days policy.

 Companies have to offer benefits to stay competitive in the talent marketplace.
 But when an employer creates a sick days policy, it also creates recordkeeping issues.

 Before establishing a new policy, employers should consider their particular business needs and decide whether it would be better to create a single bank of “paid time off” (PTO) to be accrued for vacation, sick days and other absences, or to separate each one out by type.

 A single PTO bank means an employer needs to spend less time policing employees’ reasons for being absent, and employees generally like the flexibility.
 From a manpower standpoint, separating each bank by purpose generally results in employees taking fewer days off overall.
-Employees generally make sure they use up every day of PTO they earn, but when sick leave is separated from vacation time, most workers try not to use up their sick leave, saving it for future need.

 “Make certain your employees understand that for each sick day they take, they are also reducing their available vacation time,” he says.
 One advantage of this method: it can help to ensure that employees only take time off when they are truly sick because they don’t want to use up their vacation.

 Either way, employees do better when they have more benefits.
 They are more productive, happier, and healthier, and that’s a good thing for employers.

 Considering a paid sick days policy?
 Monster can help you get it right